DrLex0/quake-frogbots/waypoint/README.md

 3. You should not be in manual mode, the bot will act like a drunken madman otherwise.
 You should not be in `NOCLIP` mode either.
 4. There are differences between the bot running in Quake and in QuakeWorld engines.
 They are not huge, but especially jumps can be different.
 What works well in the waypoint tool might not work well in QW, and vice versa.
 You should still test your waypoints thoroughly in a QW engine.

 You can test rocket jumps if you first pick up the prerequisites (obviously, a RL and rockets, but also enough health and armour).
-The random factor for RJs is disabled in the waypoint tool, and the bot will always want to RJ.
+The random factor for RJs is disabled in the waypoint tool, and the bot will always want to RJ, unless this has been toggled off with `impulse 162`.

+The movement of the bot can be influenced in a limited way by pressing movement keys, this may be useful to force the bot to make a mistake and see if it recovers.

 If you want to live dangerously and test changes on-the-fly, make it a reflex to first dump your waypoint data to the console and then a file (`F1`, `F5`) before pressing `F4`.